 I can't tell you how thrilled I am to have FINALLY have made this Southern Strawberry Iced Sweet Tea.
 It's been such a long time coming since I've been meaning to add this recipe to the blog because it's one of my favorite forms of sweet tea.

 Lovers of strawberry will definitely drink this one right up and I promise that this sweet tea will be a new family fave all Summer long!
+Need some food inspiration?
+Look no further than our lineup of 21 Soul-Satisfying Southern Comfort Food Recipes.

 You know that I’m a Southern girl at heart (born + raised), so this cup of goodness brings back so many great memories and fun in the sun moments.
-For those of you that are in the South, I do hope that this recipe makes you proud—much like this Traditional Southern Iced Sweet Tea!
+For those of you that are in the South, I do hope that this recipe makes you proud---much like this Traditional Southern Iced Sweet Tea!
 Haha.

 While traditionally, sweet tea consists of Lipton tea bags, I chose to use another organic version, which tastes just as great.
 But, if you'd prefer to keep things traditional, you can always enjoy Lipton's newest line of organic black tea bags.